thkodin/MsgCypher/README.md

 This will run the server in the current terminal instance and can be stopped with `Ctrl + C`.
 It also prints a link to the landing page, which you can paste in your browser (or follow link from terminal, if supported by your terminal app) to open the landing page.

-Note that `msgencoder` contains the following files:
+Note that `msgcypher` contains the following files:

 - `__init__.py`: Tells Python that this is a Python package.
 - `asgi.py`: Entry point for ASGI-compatible web servers to serve the project.